 When you accept a credit card, you agree to certain terms.
 For example, you agree to make your minimum payment by the due date listed on your credit card statement.
-If you miss the minimum credit card payment six months in a row, your credit card will be in default.
+If you miss the minimum payment six months in a row, your credit card will be in default.
 Your credit card issuer will likely close your account and report the default to the credit bureaus.

 By the time your credit card defaults, you have likely accumulated hundreds of dollars in fees and interest charges.
-Unfortunately, your options for clearing up the credit card default may be limited because of the number of payments you've missed on your account.
+Unfortunately, your options for clearing up the credit card default may be limited because of the number of payments you have missed on your account.
 Had you contacted your credit card issuer sooner, you may have been able to work out an arrangement to make payments on the past due balance and bring your account back into good standing.
 At this point, your credit card issuer will expect the account to be paid in full.

-If you're getting calls from debt collectors, you can stop them by sending a cease and desist letter.
+If you are getting calls from debt collectors, you can stop them by sending a cease and desist letter.
 Note that this letter only applies to third-party debt collectors, not the original creditor.